-Over the past decade we have seen the rise of a new cross-platform cultural industry, dubbed by Cunningham and Craig as Social Media Entertainment (2019).
-What began in 2005 as pockets of amateur creators on YouTube has grown into a mature infrastructure of diverse and competing platforms, such as Instagram, TikTok, Patreon, Facebook and Twitch, that combine online video and social networking affordances with opportunities for industrious self-appointed content creators or influencers to generate revenue.
-They are jack of all trades entrepreneurs within a highly competitive industry, simultaneously videographers, editors, photographers, onscreen talent, brand ambassadors, merchandise producers, marketers and PR reps, or at least they are until they get big enough to hire a team and delegate some of the labor.
+Over the past decade, we have seen the rise of a new cross-platform cultural industry, dubbed by Cunningham and Craig (2019) as social media entertainment.
+What began in 2005 as pockets of amateur creators on YouTube has grown into a mature infrastructure of diverse and competing platforms, such as Instagram, TikTok, Patreon, Facebook, and Twitch,2 that combine online video and social networking affordances with opportunities for industrious self-appointed content creators or influencers3 to generate revenue.
+They are jack-of-all-trades entrepreneurs within a highly competitive industry, simultaneously videographers, editors, photographers, on-screen talent, brand ambassadors, merchandise producers, marketers, and PR reps-or at least they are until they get big enough to hire a team and delegate some of the labor.

-&lt;sup>2 It is important to note that I am talking about the Euro-American context rather than for example the Chinese context, which has a distinct platform environment and wanghong economy.
+2 It is important to note that I am talking about the Euro-American context rather than, for example, the Chinese context, which has a distinct platform environment and wanghong economy.
 Nonetheless, the broader argument made in this article around the precarity of platformized creative work is relevant across geographical and cultural boundaries.

-&lt;sup>3 There are nuances and disagreements around these terms in both academia and popular culture.
-I use "content creator" as a catch-all term, whilst "influencer" describes a particular subset of high-profile creators (Abidin, 2015), usually associated with lifestyle-related genres.
+3 There are nuances and disagreements around these terms in both academia and popular culture.
+I use "content creator" as a catch-all term, while "influencer" describes a particular subset of high-profile creators (Abidin, 2015), usually associated with lifestyle-related genres.

-The global influencer marketing industry has grown exponentially from \$1.7 billion in 2016 to \$6.6 billion in 2019, with an anticipated increase to \$9.7 billion in 2020 prior to the COVID-19 pandemic (Influencer Marketing Hub, 2020).
-As the second most popular website in the world, with 1.9 billion logged-in users each month, 500 hours of content uploaded every minute, and over 1 billion hours of content watched daily, YouTube holds an important position in the social media landscape, not only as a destination for viewer entertainment but also for freelancing creatives seeking to build careers as social media personalities (YouTube, 2019).
-According to Forbes, the top 10 highest-paid YouTube stars of 2019 earned an incredible combined \$162 million (Berg, 2019).
-The spectacular success stories that are so visible on platforms and in journalistic representations of influencers add to the allure and this new industry has had a particularly profound impact on the ambitions of young viewers; the Drawing the Future report based on a survey of over 20,000 British primary school children found that social media and gaming is the 4th most popular career aspiration amongst 7-11 year olds in the UK, and that "for more and more children and young people online celebrities and YouTube gaming vloggers have taken the place of TV and movie stars" (Chambers et al., 2018, p.
+The global influencer marketing industry has grown exponentially from \$1.7 billion in 2016 to \$6.6 billion in 2019, with an anticipated increase to \$9.7 billion in 2020 before the COVID-19 pandemic (Influencer Marketing Hub, 2020).
+As the second-most popular website in the world, with 1.9 billion logged-in users each month, 500 hours of content uploaded every minute, and over 1 billion hours of content watched daily, YouTube holds an important position in the social media landscape, not only as a destination for viewer entertainment but also for freelancing creatives seeking to build careers as social media personalities (YouTube, 2019).
+According to Forbes, the top-10, highest-paid YouTube stars of 2019 earned an incredible combined \$162 million (Berg, 2019).
+The spectacular success stories that are so visible on platforms and in journalistic representations of influencers add to the allure, and this new industry has had a particularly profound impact on the ambitions of young viewers; the Drawing the Future report based on a survey of over 20,000 British primary school children found that social media and gaming is the fourthmost popular career aspiration among 7-11 year olds in the United Kingdom, and that "for more and more children and young people online celebrities and YouTube gaming vloggers have taken the place of TV and movie stars" (Chambers, Rehill, Kashefpakdel, & Percy, 2018, p.
 19).